MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Manage-Risk-with-Conditional-Access-Control.md

 For more information about these rule options and logic, see [When to Use an Authorization Claim Rule](https://technet.microsoft.com/library/ee913560.aspx).

-In AD FS in Windows ServerÂ® 2012 R2, access control is enhanced with multiple factors, including user, device, location, and authentication data.
+In AD FS in Windows Server® 2012 R2, access control is enhanced with multiple factors, including user, device, location, and authentication data.
 This is made possible by a greater variety of claim types available for the authorization claim rules.
-In other words, in AD FS in Windows ServerÂ® 2012 R2, you can enforce conditional access control based on user identity or group membership, network location, device (whether it is workplace joined, for more information, see [Join to Workplace from Any Device for SSO and Seamless Second Factor Authentication Across Company Applications](../../ad-fs/get-started/Join-to-Workplace-from-Any-Device-for-SSO-and-Seamless-Second-Factor-Authentication-Across-Company-Applications.md)), and the authentication state (whether multifactor authentication (MFA) was performed ).
+In other words, in AD FS in Windows Server® 2012 R2, you can enforce conditional access control based on user identity or group membership, network location, device (whether it is workplace joined, for more information, see [Join to Workplace from Any Device for SSO and Seamless Second Factor Authentication Across Company Applications](../../ad-fs/get-started/Join-to-Workplace-from-Any-Device-for-SSO-and-Seamless-Second-Factor-Authentication-Across-Company-Applications.md)), and the authentication state (whether multifactor authentication (MFA) was performed ).

-Conditional access control in AD FS in Windows ServerÂ® 2012 R2, offers the following benefits:
+Conditional access control in AD FS in Windows Server® 2012 R2, offers the following benefits:

 -   Flexible and expressive per-application authorization policies, whereby you can permit or deny access based on user, device, network location, and authentication state